 Think tiny streets, flowers hanging from balconies, lovely views and a maze of alleys and staircases.
 If you’re wondering where to go in Umbria, Spello is the answer.

 We had lunch at the terrace of Bizzarri Elisa on what I think was the main street and paid €22 for two salads, water, one Aperol Spritz and service for two.
-It’s a lovely spot to sit town for a bit and do some people watching.
+It’s a lovely spot to sit down for a bit and do some people watching.

 Driving to Spello, you again need to park outside the city walls.
 It’s a bit of a climb up to the center of town, but perfectly doable.